tswfi/matrix-viewer/README.md

 We have a nice "info display" at [Tampere Hacklab](https://tampere.hacklab.fi/) and wanted to get matrix channel feed visible on it.
 So matrix-viewer was born.

-Clone, Start up with yarn serve, browse to config and insert your userid and token and go back to "home" page.
+Clone, Start up with ```yarn serve```, browse to config and insert your userid and token and go back to "home" page.

+By default the view will contain all events.
+You can filter to a room by appending room id to the url (for example http://localhost/!jyWBEJPyRHmMunoagX:irc.snt.utwente.nl)

 [try it out](https://tswfi.github.io/matrix-viewer/)